uab-cgds-worthey/rosalution/README.md

 ### Unit and Integration Testing

 Rosalution's entire stack is supported with thorough testing.
-Refer to the following on the different testing done within the application.
 Review the following important notes below before getting started with running and developing tests.

 - ✔️ Dependencies in your environment must be installed as listed in